 Memorial Democràtic – Audiovisual Bank of Testimonies:

-Collection of interviews covering the period 1931-1980 on the themes of political memories, life stories, personal and family experiences under the Second Spanish Republic, the Civil War, the Francoist dictatorship, exile, the struggle for democratic freedoms or the Spanish Transition.
+Collection of interviews covering the period 1931-1980 on the themes of political memories, life stories, personal and family experiences under the Second Spanish Republic, the Civil War, the Franco dictatorship, exile, the struggle for democratic freedoms or the Spanish Transition.

 http://bancmemorial.gencat.cat/web/home/? &lang=fra

-Supplemental of the Austrian Broadhearts:
+Supplemental Knowledge of the Austrian Broadcasting Corporation:

 Fortunoff Video Archive for Holocaust Testimonies: